-Update Debian Before Fail2ban Installation
+Update Debian Before Installing Fail2Ban

-sudo apt update && sudo apt upgrade
+sudo apt update && sudo apt upgrade -y

 sudo apt install fail2ban

-Confirm Fail2ban Installation
+Confirm Fail2Ban Installation

-fail2ban --version
+fail2ban-client --version

-Verify Fail2ban Service Status
+Verify Fail2Ban Service Status

 systemctl status fail2ban

-sudo systemctl enable fail2ban
+sudo systemctl enable --now fail2ban

 Install UFW (Optional)